Study Abroad Application

 Exchange Programs: If you are interested in a long-term program (exchange for a semester or academic year) you FIRST need to make an appointment to meet with us.
-Please call our office at (931) 221-6851 or email us and make an appointment for an one-to-one advising session.

 Make sure you read the content on “Getting Started,” which is on the menu to your left.
 This content provides useful information that will help you make the right program choice.

 Once you have selected a program, you will need to begin the application process.
 If you have not chosen a program, you will still need to start an application for the program that you are most inclined to choose.
 The first part of the application is the online advising session.
 This advising session is MANDATORY and the same for all study abroad programs.